 First, let me make this distinction.

-I’m not talking about the quantity or the amount of sleep but rather the quality of the sleep you are already getting.
+I’m not talking about the quantity or the lack of sleep but instead the quality of the sleep you are already getting.
 This distinction is important because people can often become confused.

 But how can you maximize the hours you spend in bed?